 These ongoing Recreational Fishing Research Surveys are done every second year (biennially) with the first survey being completed in 2017/18.
 The 2021/22 survey is currently underway.
 These surveys provide high quality data to compare catches over time and assess trends in recreational fishery performance on a state-wide basis.

-In 2017/18, there were approximately 430,000 current NSW long-term RFL holders.
-From these, nearly 2,000 were initially screened for participation at random, of which more than 1,300 completed the 12-month survey reporting their household’s fishing information from almost 11,000 fishing events.
+In 2019/20, there were more than 430,000 current NSW long-term RFL holders.
+From these, nearly 2,000 were initially screened for participation at random, of which more than 1,300 completed the 12-month survey reporting their household’s fishing information from approximately 7,400 fishing events.

-The survey found that state-wide, fishers within active RFL households fished for an estimated total fishing effort of 2.2 million fisher days.
-Almost 80% of fishers were NSW residents, with the remainder being residents of the ACT, Queensland or Victoria.
+The survey found that state-wide, fishers within active RFL households fished for an estimated total fishing effort of 1.7 million fisher days.
+More than 85% of fishers were NSW residents, with the remainder being residents of the ACT, Queensland or Victoria.

-Sixty-nine percent of all fishing occurred in saltwater, primarily in estuaries (48%) followed by inshore and offshore marine waters (21%).
-The majority of freshwater fishing took place in rivers (20%) with less occurring in lakes and dams (11%).
+Three quarters of all fishing occurred in saltwater, primarily in estuaries (49%) followed by inshore and offshore marine waters (26%).
+The majority of freshwater fishing took place in rivers (16%) with less occurring in lakes and dams (9%).

 Hover and click interactive map showing the top five species caught and fishing effort (fisher days) by fishing region (for best view, please click “View larger map” link below